ILoveIronManEdward/Horror-Game/README.md

 # Horror-Game
-A simple horror game in Python for my school festival.
+A simple horror game in Python.